Mosul: Amnesty accuses 'Iraqi police' of unlawful killings, torture

 Mosul operation: Iraqi-led forces push toward key city

-Children play in debris created by an airstrike in Qayyara, south of Mosul, on Sunday, November 6.
+Children play in debris created by an airstrike in Qayyara on Sunday, November 6.

 Mosul operation: Iraqi-led forces push toward key city